 Before you decide if the cost is worth it, there are some disadvantages to consider, as well.

-- Overlap: If the coverage period of the extended warranty overlaps with the manufacturer’s warranty, you may pay for a warranty you’re already getting at no cost.
-And with a new car, the extended warranty likely will not be in effect until the manufacturer’s warranty expires.
+- Overlap — If the coverage period of the extended warranty overlaps with the manufacturer’s warranty, you may pay for a warranty you’re already getting at no cost.
+And with a new car, the extended warranty likely won’t be in effect until the manufacturer’s warranty expires.

 If you’re buying a vehicle with a reliable track record, it might make sense to skip the warranty.
 Instead, consider setting aside the money you’d spend on it, and save for that rainy day when something could go wrong.
 If you don’t end up needing the money for repairs, you can keep saving it or use it for something else.